The evening meal on Christmas Eve (La Vigilia) is traditionally based around fish, as a meat-free day before the decadence of the 25th.

-Turkey is fast becoming more popular as the main meat served on Christmas Day, likely due to American influence.
-Other poultry-based Christmas classics include stuffed chicken or capon.
+Turkey is however becoming more popular as an option on Christmas Day, likely due to American influence.
+Other Christmas classics include stuffed chicken or capon.

 Veal or ox

-Traditional recipes using veal or ox are common alternatives to a poultry-based main meal.
-Again, each region has its own way of preparing the meat and the accompanying vegetables, but two typical recipes are ossobuco alla milanese, where veal is braised in a simple broth, or boiled ox, a dish native to Piedmont and Puglia.
+Traditional recipes using veal or ox are common alternatives to a poultry-based second course.
+Again, each region has its own way of preparing the meat and the accompanying vegetables, but two typical recipes are ossobuco alla milanese, or boiled ox, a dish native to Piedmont and Puglia.

-The name of this dessert means 'big tower' (though it actually comes from the verb for 'to toast') so you know you're in for something spectacular.
-It's made of honey and sugar and is basically a kind of nougat - the Toblerone chocolate bar was inspired by this sweet.
-The exact recipe varies depending whether you're in the north or south of Italy, but it's usually made with either almonds or hazelnuts.
+The name of this dessert means ‘big tower’ (though it actually comes from the verb for ‘to toast’) so you know you’re in for something spectacular.
+It’s made of honey and sugar and is basically a kind of nougat – the Toblerone chocolate bar was inspired by this sweet’s popularity.

 There are likely to be plenty of sweet treats at the end of the meal, enjoyed with coffee.
 In Naples, honey-covered dough balls (struffoli) are often on the menu; chestnut tortelli (crescent-shaped parcels stuffed with the sweet filling) are another classic, and biscotti get a seasonal twist with cinnamon or nutty flavourings.

-Red or white wines are usually served to match each course, and after you've finished eating, it's time to move onto the bubbles.
-Prosecco, or another variety of sparkling wine, is one of the most popular ways to wash down the meal.
+Red or white wines are usually served to match each course, and after you’ve finished eating, it’s time to move onto the bubbles.
+Prosecco, or another variety of Italian sparkling wine, is one of the most popular ways to finish off the meal.

-Literally translating as 'the bomb', this tasty drink is basically Italian eggnog.
-It's made up of brandy, egg liquer, whipped cream and cinnamon, was first created in Lombardy and now is the apres-ski drink of choice at Italy's ski resorts.
-But it's also perfect for a cosy Christmas afternoon by the fire.
+Literally translating as ‘the bomb’, this tasty drink is basically Italian eggnog.
+It’s made up of brandy, zabaione (egg cream), whipped cream and cinnamon, hails originally from the Lombardy region and is often the apres-ski drink of choice at Italy’s ski resorts.
+But it’s also perfect for a cosy Christmas afternoon by the fire.